-ISB-CGC has CPTAC data, such as clinical, RNA-Seq, somatic mutation and protein expression, stored in Google BigQuery tables.
-Information about these tables can be found using the ISB-CGC BigQuery Table Search with CPTAC selected for filter PROGRAM.
+ISB-CGC has GDC CPTAC data, such as clinical, RNA-Seq and somatic mutation, and PDC CPTAC data, such as clinical and protein expression, stored in Google BigQuery tables.

+Information about these tables can be found using the ISB-CGC BigQuery Table Search with CPTAC2 and/or CPTAC3 selected for filter PROGRAM.
 To learn more about this tool, see the ISB-CGC BigQuery Table Search documentation.